jeffkreeftmeijer/enough.css/README.md

 - Uses `system-ui` if available, or falls back to a sans-serif font
 - Uses a 1.4 em `line-height` for body text, but doesn't touch headings
 - Makes the body 40 em wide with a padding of 1 em, and centers it
-- Adds a 100% `max-width` to images and videos, so they can't overflow
+- Adds a 100% `max-width` to images and videos, so they can't overflow.
+- Sets image height to `auto` to resize proportionally when width and height are set

 ## enough.code.css